mgmillani/itsalamp/README.md

 - !quit
   - Quits the program (!exit works as well).

-_COLOR_ is a RGB color in hexadecimal format (e.g., BB99CC).
-Single or double quotes can be used to when a term has spaces on it.
-A `\\' can also be used to escape any character.
+_COLOR_ is an RGB color in hexadecimal format (e.g., BB99CC).
+Single or double quotes can be used when a term has spaces on it.
+A `\\` can also be used to escape any character.
 Icons are searched in the following directories:

     $XDG_CONFIG_HOME/itsalamp/icons/
     /usr/local/share/icons/itsalamp/